frenetic-lang/tutorials/07-NCFirewall.md

 mininet> xterm h1 h2 h3 h4
 ```

-For test servers, just run _fortune_ on port 80 and 25.

 Instead of trying a comprehensive test, just test a few points of the access control policy.
 For example, if you run _fortune_ on port 25 on `h4`:

 ```